-The TAP Baseball Training Sock was developed to facilitate a modified ball hold program.
+The TAP Baseball Training Sock, also referred to as the "Oven Mitt", was developed to facilitate a modified ball hold program.
 The design of the device allows athletes to perform a full throwing motion with ball release in a confined area.
 The ability to release resolves mechanical inefficiencies associated with holding a weighted ball beyond the release point while enjoying benefits related to baseball holds.

 Developed under the guidance of Ron Wolforth and Randy Sullivan, the TAP Baseball Training Sock has provided solid results with athlete training and recovery.
 An excellent tool for developing posterior shoulder strength, it can also be effective reinforcing efficient deceleration patterns.